KSPandya/QOSF-2022/README.md

 8. Column vectors have been normalized.
 9. All opeartions performed for 1 layer and 4 layers of the arcitecture.

+The results obtained are -
 ![image](https://user-images.githubusercontent.com/101512789/158073827-bd1ac9a2-3f0e-46fb-9daf-ce7d590f534c.png)
+1. Overall, the best combination of encoding and choosing good ansatz in this case has been achieved using mix of `Angle and Amplitude Embedding`, which gave the test accuracy of `1.0` in the simplest case with only 1 Basic entanglement layer.
+This can be because the circuit has been perfectly fit by training and validation data.
+Even other strategies of this combination gave nearly perfect results.
+All amplitude embedding can also be said to be partially successful as it also gives values close to  `0.9` in few cases.
+2. However, the combination with `Basis embedding` and `IQP4` haven't shown any great results.
+These results can be improved further by trying various other layers, parameters,etc.
+3. Some other techniques like `QAOAEmbedding`, `SimplifiedTwoDesign`, etc. haven't been considered to keep the structure simple and thorough.